Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 Storage Tips

-- Keep your dressing in a glass jar with a lid or a squeeze bottle.
+- Store in a glass jar with a lid

 Ways to Use Them

-- As a marinade – Use it on chicken, tofu, or fish for extra flavor.
+- As a marinade for chicken, tofu, or fish

 Low Sodium Dressing Tips for People with CKD

 Disclaimer: This section is for informational purposes only and is not a substitute for medical advice.
-Always consult your doctor or registered dietitian before making changes to your kidney diet.
+Always consult your doctor or registered dietitian before making dietary changes.
+When you’re living with chronic kidney disease (CKD), even small ingredients like salad dressing can affect your health.

 What to Avoid

-- High-sodium options like ranch, blue cheese, and Caesar, which often have 300–500 mg of sodium per serving.
+- High-sodium dressings like ranch, blue cheese, and Caesar

-- Additives such as monosodium glutamate (MSG), potassium chloride, or phosphate preservatives, commonly used in “low sodium” or “diet” dressings.
+- Additives such as MSG, potassium chloride, or phosphate preservatives

 What to Look For